 This workshop model is one we intend to experiment with and evolve further.
 It is worth noting that while it is a simple workshop model, it does require significant planning on the technical front, particularly when working within a school environment and dealing with the equipment that is available and the firewalls that are often in place for the protection of the children and the school networks.
 The gaming technology we are using is also constantly evolving, which means further iterating the workshop design, but also increasing demands on the equipment required to use it.

-In the coming months, we will be looking at how we can make this workshop available to more schools, and the potential to place it within other environments accessible to children and their families.
+In the coming months, we will be looking at how we can make this workshop available to more schools , and further exploring the potential to place it within other environments accessible to children and their families.

 These gaming workshops have created a new kind of space to introduce children to design and most importantly, to empower them to articulate their ideas about how we should be shaping the buildings and spaces around us.
 We facilitators, as well as the children’s teachers and parents were blown away by the astute and complex observations that the children made about how places work for children and their families.